wmwolf/MesaScript/README.md

-actual parameter changing from inlist to inlist is taken outside of the actual inlist commands so you don't forget to change a particular command when you move on to a different run (like forgetting to change a `LOG_dir`, which I've done a few too many times and thus overwriten some data).
+actual parameter changing from inlist to inlist is taken outside of the actual inlist commands so you don't forget to change a particular command when you move on to a different run (like forgetting to change a `LOG_dir`, which I've done a few too many times and thus overwritten some data).

 ###Deeper and Deeper...
 Are you still reading this?
 Well, you must want to do more.

 ###Using Custom Namelists
 You can also make MesaScript know about additional namelists (or forget about